melowntech/workshop/tutorials/geojson-part3.rst

 .. figure:: ./geojson-part3-lines.jpg
    :alt: Red and blue lines

-   Red and blue lines
+   Red and blue lines.

 Adding UI to display hover state
 --------------------------------

-Now we'll start expanding our example by adding an ui element that will display information about hovered state.
-Expand start demo function in the following way:
+Now we'll add a ui element that will display information about hovered state.
+Expand ``startDemo`` function in the following way:

 .. code:: javascript